The talented monoid of a directed graph with applications to graph algebras: Preliminaries

 The graph $E$ satisfies \emph{Condition (L)} if every cycle in $E$ has an exit.
 This means that every cycle $\mathfrak{c}$ has a vertex $v$ with $|s^{-1}(v)|\geq 2$.

 \begin{example}

 Consider the following graphs:

 The graphs $E$ and $F$ are strongly connected with periods (see Section~\ref{sec:perioifhf}) $1$ and $2$, respectively.
-We will show that although their associated algebras are isormorphic, they are not graded isomorphic.
+We will show that although their associated Leavitt path algebras are isomorphic, they are not graded isomorphic.
 Notice that the graph $G$ has two cycles without exits and a cycle with no return exit.

 On the opposite spectrum, the vertex $v$ in the following graph is a line point.

 \end{example}